How to Identify a Skunk Living on Your Property

 Hog-nosed Skunk

 Hog-nosed skunks are larger than other North American skunk species, growing to about three feet in length.
 They also feature short, white tails, a single white stripe on their backs, and a wide nose absent of fur.
-Hog-nosed skunks are commonly found in the Southwest including New Mexico, Arizona, and southeastern Texas.
+Hog-nosed skunks live in the Southwest including southern Colorado, New Mexico, Arizona, and southeastern Texas.

 Hooded Skunk